swcarpentry/git-novice/06-ignore.md

 nothing to commit, working directory clean
 ~~~

-As a bonus,
+As a bonus, using `.gitignore` helps us avoid accidentally adding files to the
-using `.gitignore` helps us avoid accidentally adding files to the repository that we don't want.
+repository that we don't want:

 ~~~ {.bash}
 $ git add a.dat